cbrummitt/token-allowance-bot/README.md

 # token

-`token` is a chat bot for acknowledging peers for helping you.
+`token` is a chat bot for acknowledging peers for helping you and for giving prizes to people who have helped others.
+It was built on the [Hubot][hubot] framework.

+## Summary

 The bot keeps track of acknowledgment or thanks given from one user to another.
 Each unit of acknowledgment is called a "token".
 Users can send one token at a time to other users.

+Users can also revoke a token.
+There are a couple reasons why someone may revoke a token.
+They may decide that the person was not helping as much as hoped.
+Or they may want to give that token to someone else who has been more helpful.

-They can also revoke a token.
-Finally, users can ask the bot to show the status of a user and to show the leaderboard of who has received the most tokens.
+Finally, users can ask the bot to show the status of a user, and they can ask for a leaderboard of who has received the most tokens.

+The administrator of the bot can "freeze" the giving and revoking of tokens using the environment variable `TOKENS_CAN_BE_TRANSFERRED`.
+More details are in the section "Technical information".

 The bot was developed for a randomized controlled trial on social networks and entrepreneurship called [The Adansonia Project][adansonia].
 At the end of the experiment, each token is a lottery ticket for a prize.
 Thus, the `token` bot creates incentives for people to help one another.

-token is built on the [Hubot][hubot] framework.
-Technical details are in the section "Technical information".

 [hubot]: http://hubot.github.com
 [adansonia]: https://adansonia.net/